Disorders of the parathyroid gland | Swiss Medical Network

 The procedure is usually performed with minimally invasive endoscopic assistance.
 This means that the cut can be reduced to a maximum of 2 cm and is hardly visible after a few months.
 After resection of a parathyroid adenoma, normalisation of PTH/calcium metabolism is monitored by intraoperative blood testing, the results of which are reported to the operating team in theatre.
 Simply put, surgery is deemed successful if the parathyroid hormone level drops by more than 50% after resection.

-Immediately after surgery, most patients develop a mild to moderate sore throat, similar to a throat infection.
-The symptoms are treated with painkillers and usually settle over the next two days.
+The sore throat is treated with painkillers and usually settle over the next two days.
 On the first day of the operation, blood tests are taken and the function of the vocal cord nerve is checked by an ear, nose and throat specialist.
+Thes tingling in the fingertips or the feeling of numbness around the mouth subside after surgical removal of the proliferating parathyroid gland (parathyroidectomy).

 FAQs